-On housing developments greater than 6 units, there will be a 30% 'affordable' homes content, for rent and assisted purchase schemes for local people, with not more than 25% of affordable homes being of shared ownership.
+On housing developments of 4 or more dwellings, there will be a 30% 'affordable' homes content, for rent and assisted purchase schemes for local people, with not more than 25% of affordable homes being of shared ownership.
+On residential developments of less than 4 dwellings and in other circumstances where on-site provision is not practicable a commuted payment towards off-site provision will be required equivalent to providing 30% on-site affordable housing provision.

-5.6 Small sites:
+5.7 Small sites: